Akul-AI/akulai/README.md

 # AkulAI Core

 Note: First off, don't forget to download the ASR model from [here](https://alphacephei.com/vosk/models), unzip it, rename it to `vosk_model` and place it in the `akulai` directory.
 It won't work without that.
 Also, for TTS to work, make sure you have espeakng installed in your system.
 See their [Pypi project](https://pypi.org/project/espeakng/) to see how you can get it installed.
 Also make sure you have Node.js installed before installing PyNodeJS.
 See their [Github docs](https://github.com/sancho1952007/PyNodeJS) for more details.
+And finally, or the perl plugins, install ActivePerl.

 ### Linux Install
 You may install the softwares mentioned above using the provided shell script(Ubuntu only so far).

 ### Windows Install
 You may install the softwares mentioned above using the provided poweshell script.
 See [the Microsoft website](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_scripts?view=powershell-7.3) to learn how to run the script.
-Note that if using the script, you will still need to separately install espeak-NG as it doesn't have support for PowerShell.
 <hr>
 Version 2 is OUT!
 We plan to release a stable version sometime near the end of February, so stay tuned!
 I will update from time to time, but as a solo developer (during the time of writing), please don't expect a lot.